 This course will take a hydraulic perspective in examining the landscape controls on surface water quality.
 We will consider how the study of surface water and ground water hydrology leads to an understanding of stream water chemistry through the examination of hydrological flowpaths and the chemical interaction of water and the matrix/matrices through which it flows.
 An advanced understanding of hydrological processes will be emphasized.
 Pertinent field and laboratory techniques will be introduced.
-1 Credit sector situations.
-The placement will be arranged by the Program Director in discussion with the student.
-While students may present suggestions for placements to the Program Director, they cannot arrange their practicum independently.
+1 Credit may present suggestions for placements to the Program Director, they cannot arrange their practicum independently.
 Pass/Fail.
 1 Credit